-Embedded Tutoring was implemented in college level algebra (described in AIP 10), developmental reading, and math classes (Achieving College Excellence) and expanded to Yap campus (VPIA Board Report, March 2019, p3) as a practice to help at risk students.
+Embedded Tutoring implemented in college level algebra (described in AIP 10), developmental reading and math classes (Achieving College Excellence) and expanded to Yap campus (VPIA Board Report, March 2019, p3) as a practice to help at risk students.

-A Transition Math Course is being developed with Pohnpei Island Central School with the assistance of McREL.
-The course will be taught at the high school, but it will count for completion of the college's developmental math requirement and successful students will be placed into college level algebra.
-A pilot of the course is scheduled for spring 2020.
+Transition Math Course is being developed with Pohnpei Island Central School and the assistance of McREL.
+The course will be taught at the high school, but it will count for completion of developmental math requirement and successful students will be placed into college level algebra.
+Pilot of the course is scheduled for spring 2020.

-The Filming Our Journey project grew out of the combined ESL 089 Reading V and SS 150 History of Micronesia classes.
-The filmmakers were first time students, 2 weeks out of high school; now they have the confidence to conduct interviews with scientists, government leaders, and traditional leaders.
+Filming Our Journey project grew out of the combined ESL 089 Reading V and SS 150 History of Micronesia class.
+The filmmakers were first time students, 2 weeks out of high school and now they have the confidence to conduct interviews with scientists, government leaders, and traditional leaders.
 UNESCO has contracted the group to make a film on promoting hand washing at local schools.
 A summary of the work of this group is available in the September 6, 2019, Instructional Affairs report to the Board of Regents, pp 9-10.